kapiljaingit02/gordon-360-api/README.md

 ###### ACT_CLUB_DEF_INSERT_TRIGGER

 Every time a record is inserted into the ACT_CLUB_DEF table, this trigger runs the UPDATE_ACT_INFO stored procedure.
 Although not clear in the name, this trigger also runs whenever a row is deleted from ACT_CLUB_DEF.

+### Connecting new tables/views/stored procedures to the backend

+WHen new database elements are needed in the API, they can be added by navigating to Models/CCT_DB_Models.edmx where you will see a diagram of all the database tables.
+Right click at any blank space and select "Update Model from Database...".
+Here you can select what you would like to add/refresh/delete from the model and allow the templates to run and auto generate code in the Models files.

 ## The Code